MicrosoftDocs/visualstudio-docs/subscriptions/software-download-list.md

 ---
-title: How Do I Know What Software is Available for Download?
+title: How Do I Know What Software is Available for Download? | Microsoft Docs
 Author: evanwindom
 Ms.author: jaunger
 Manager: evelynp